 How is Advancing Mission Thrivability different from Margin & Mission Ignition?

 and Margin & Mission Ignition

 both center around thrivability for nonprofit organizations.
 The main distinction is in the approach.
-Advancing Mission Thrivability is a short-term (4-8 weeks) learning opportunity.
+Advancing Mission Thrivability was a short-term (4–8 weeks) learning opportunity.
 Margin & Mission Ignition is a long-term (30 months) commitment.
-Advancing Mission Thrivability approaches thrivability through the lens of mission-centric, economically informed decision-making, while Margin & Mission Ignition focuses primarily on earned-income ventures as a way to diversify funding and increase mission impact in the community.
-Margin & Mission Ignition is primarily a consulting relationship with some larger functions built in over the 30-month period.
-Advancing Mission Thrivability is open to all qualifying organizations who would like to participate and includes a short-term 5-week consulting engagement for a small number of organizations who submit an advancement packet and are selected based on their demonstrated interest, opportunity, and preparedness to dive deeper into the work.
+Advancing Mission Thrivability approached thrivability through the lens of mission-centric, economically informed decision-making, while Margin & Mission Ignition focuses primarily on earned-income ventures as a way to diversify funding and increase mission impact in the community.

 Who can I contact about Nonprofit Thrivability?

-For more information, contact senior consultant Michael Corley: firstname.lastname@example.org.
+For more information about the Nonprofit Thrivability initiative, contact senior consultant Michael Corley: email@example.com.